ankitv89/Image-Processor/README.md

 * Pose - Side - Arms: Flat against body not obstructing front or back outline
 * Pose - Side - Hands: Flat with width of wrists facing the camera

+### Steps For Processing Image
+#### Filter Input (all steps)
+To minimize errors, **only necessary** information should be used.
+The challenge of having too little or too much information helps to minimize errors.
+An added benefit of filtering large datasets is reduced computation requirements for processing.
+* Remove noise
+* Narrow field to region of interest

+#### Extract Features & Information (one or a combination of all)
+* *Color information* - looking for changes in color or detect objects.
+* *Blob extraction* - detecting adjacent, similarly colored pixels.
+* *Edges and corners* - examining changes in brightness to identify borders or objects.
+* *Pattern recognition and template matching* - adding basic intelligence by matching features with the features of known objects.

 ### Todo's

 * Familiar with scikit-image library, numpy, matplotlib